 - Does it make you question your parenting skills and your relationship with your children?

 - Does it cause problems within your work environment?

 - Has it led to you being in trouble with the Police?

 - Does your mood and behavior change when you have been drinking or using drugs?

 Addiction affects the body, mind, and spirit, and you may have lost touch with your spiritual self.
 We all have our own personal beliefs and feelings and should take care of our spirituality.
 Recovery treatment will help you to seek a healthy balance in your life.
 It will help you to get in touch with your inner-self and find ways of managing stress, anger, anxiety and any other emotions that you may struggle to understand.

 Psychological Help for addiction

 We understand that behind your addiction you may have deep-seated psychological issues that have impacted on how you feel about yourself and your life.
 These feelings may be what led you into your addiction.
 The thought of challenging them may be frightening, but challenge them you must.
 Use that fear to drive you forward and focus on getting the recovery you deserve.
 Remember that your addiction will have strengthened the negative feelings you experience.
 Alcohol acts as a depressant and drugs alter mood and responses.
 You may be experiencing severe swings in your moods, anger, agitation, paranoia.

-Treatment will help you to challenge the reasons behind your addiction.
+Addiction rehab treatment will help you to challenge the reasons behind your addiction.
 Working through your feelings in a supportive environment can help you to challenge your demons, understand how you can alter your responses to the negative experiences in your life, and recognise what your trigger points are.
 This in turn offers you the opportunity to strengthen your self-esteem and self-belief, to believe that you are worthy of a life free of addiction.